-Energy cold-calling is being sparked back into life by smaller providers who increasingly send staff to knock on doors in a bid to persuade customers to switch suppliers.
-But don't be pressured into switching if an energy salesman turns up at your home - do a full market comparison in your own time.
+Energy cold-calling is being sparked back into life by smaller providers that increasingly send staff to knock on doors in a bid to persuade customers to switch suppliers.
+But don't be pressured into switching if an energy salesperson turns up at your home do a full market comparison in your own time.

-Around a dozen smaller suppliers are understood to be engaged in doorstep selling and although it's perfectly legal - so long as Ofgem licence conditions are met - the best course of action is to always do your own market comparison before you commit to a switch.
+About a dozen smaller suppliers are understood to be engaged in doorstep selling and although it's perfectly legal so long as energy regulator Ofgem's licence conditions are met the best course of action is to always do your own market comparison before you commit to a switch.

 A number of providers are signed up to a panel operated by a company called Money Expert, which sends sales agents out door-knocking in the hope of earning commission for switches.

-There has previously been confusion that MoneySavingExpert.com is affiliated with Money Expert and in recent weeks we've heard from a string of users who have mistaken Money Expert for MSE - the two companies are in no way linked and if you're told otherwise you should let us know.
+Previously there has been confusion that MoneySavingExpert.com is affiliated with Money Expert and in recent weeks we've heard from a string of users who have mistaken Money Expert for MSE the two companies are in no way linked and if you're told otherwise you should let us know.

 Check out our Cheap Energy Club for help switching to the cheapest possible provider and avoid getting stranded on an expensive standard variable tariff.

 There are thought to be more than 10 small suppliers on the Money Expert panel, which includes First Utility and Ovo Energy both firms have defended the face-to-face sales approach.

 A spokesperson for First Utility said: "We believe that responsible face-to-face selling is an effective way to help alert the millions of disengaged energy customers that are paying too much for their energy but that are harder to reach via online channels.